Planning Tool · Not a Proposal

 50100

-Claude Guides — your most important internal asset
+AI Guides — your most important internal asset

 5–10% of your workforce, recruited from within.
 These are not teachers — they are facilitators.
-Their job is to notice when a colleague is struggling with a task where Claude could help, guide them to the right setup, and follow up 48 hours later.
+Their job is to notice when a colleague is struggling with a task where AI could help, guide them to the right setup, and follow up 48 hours later.
 Guide training takes 1 day.
 Ongoing commitment is roughly 2 hours per week during rollout.
 Recruited on curiosity and influence — technical skill is not a prerequisite.

 1–2